coastal-science/coastal-science.github.io/content/homepage/services.md

 ---

-#### Bioacoustics Workshop
+#### Outreach & Engagement

-In August 2022 we hosted a bioacoustics workshop (hybrid delivery).
+We hosted a 'Bioacoustics Workshop' in August of 2022 to faciliate engagement both within the HALLO group and the wider community.
+Topics range from whale sightings and conservation to the application of using deep learning models to identify whale calls.

-Links to video recordings & slide presentations can be found [here](SFU-HALLO-Bioacoustics-workshop-2022.html)
+Links to the full list of video recordings & slide presentations can be found [here](SFU-HALLO-Bioacoustics-workshop-2022.html)